Saint Michael’s students kick off on-campus research projects for summer 2024

 Mentor: Professor Mark Scialdone (Chemistry)

-Zou is working with THC and CBD strands and hopes that by the end of the project, they can be used as natural preservatives.
+Zou is working to synthesize new derivatives of phytocannabinoids and hopes that by the end of the project, they can be used as natural preservatives.
 Zou is using strawberries and bagels to test this possibility, observing how long mold takes to form on these foods.
-“Ken did six compounds in just two weeks, which already exceeded our expectations,” Scialdone said.
+“Ken made six new derivative compounds in just two weeks, which already exceeded our expectations,” Scialdone said.

 “Developing and Running an Immunoprecipitation Assay for the Binding Partners of X-MAID Moesin in T cells”